openhoat/webbot/README.md

 - click : click on a hyperlink in the current page, specified by a selector
 - fill : fill a form field with a value
 - press : press a button
+- attach (NEW!) : attach a file path to an input field for file uploading
 - wait : wait until the browser is ready, then go to next step
 - html : log the html content of the current page
 - preview : preview the current page in a real browser (end the current test scenario)